 Water is important.
 It makes up 60% of your body and 71% of your planet’s surface.
-In fact, in the over-dozen times we’ve focused on drinking water standards in this blog, their purpose has been clear: drinking water needs to be safe for consumption to support public health.
-Aiding the performance of treatment units that minimize the health effects of drinking water, NSF/ANSI 53-2021: Drinking Water Treatment Units – Health Effects outlines various requirements.
+In fact, in the over-dozen times we’ve focused on drinking water standards on this blog, their purpose has been clear: drinking water needs to be safe for consumption to support public health.
+Aiding the performance of treatment units that minimize the health effects of drinking water, NSF/ANSI 53-2022: Drinking Water Treatment Units – Health Effects outlines various requirements.

 American National Standard for Drinking Water Treatment Units

 Units that reduce health-related contaminants in drinking water are one of the final bulwarks that protect the public from harm.